Stories & photography by destination:

 However, when the government in Damascus lost control of Palmyra in 2011, looting began.
 Numerous artifacts from the ancient city have since surfaced on antique markets or been confiscated by Lebanese and Turkish customs officers.

-Join our tour in Syria
+Join us on our tour through Syria.

 Much has been written about the city and the consequences of war, but it is impossible to cover everything here.
 As I slowly walked among the ruins, I pondered the fact that history does not always progress; it can also regress.
 This place had flourished thousands of years ago, yet now it lies in ruins.
 I recalled an article about a new theory of time, which suggests that the past, present, and future coexist in the universe.
 Despite its controversy, I believe this theory might explain some situations and experiences I have had during my travels, including the story of Palmyra (1).